openscilabs/isda/README.md

 For performance benchmarks and validation against synthetic MOPs, see the **[Benchmark Suite](benchmark.ipynb)**.

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contact the authors.

-## Citation
+## References

-If you use MISDA in your research, please cite:

-> Monaco, F. J. (2025). *Maximal Independent Structural Dimensionality Analysis*.
+> Souza, C. H., Monaco, F. J., Delbem, A. C. B., Kuruvilla, J. A.. *Maximal Independent Structural Dimensionality Analysis*, to be submitted, 2026.

 ## License